synopsys-sig/detect-action/README.md

       with:
         java-version: '11'
         distribution: 'adopt'
-    # Because this example is building a Gradle project, it needs to happen after setting up java
+    # Because this example is building a Gradle project, it needs to happen after setting up Java
     - name: Grant execute permission for gradlew to build my project
       run: chmod +x gradlew
     - name: Build my project with Gradle